 The Company has determined that these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the three-months ended March 31, 2021 have not been adjusted to reflect their impact.
+Accordingly, the financial position and results of operations as of and for the three-months and six-months ended June 30, 2021 have not been adjusted to reflect their impact.
 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the company for future periods.